cynos1/cynos1/README.md

 - 👋 Hi, I’m cynthia Nosiri
-- 👀 I’m interested in software/frontend developement
+- 👀 I’m interested in Data Analysis, and optimization
-- 🌱 I’m currently learning reactJS
+- 🌱 I’m currently learning and conducting research
 - 📫 How to reach me: cynthianosiri8@gmail.com

 <!---